 The Mini Schnauzer usually has a neater appearance compared to the Westie.
 Many Schnauzer owners opt to groom them meticulously to achieve their well-groomed appearance.
 Including their wise beard and larger-than-life eyebrows.
 The Westie’s coat tends to grow out at all angles, giving them a scruffier appearance.
 If you want to show either breed in the show ring, the rules are stricter for the Mini Schnauzer.

-Although the Mini Schnauzer is not a terrier by blood, he acts like one, which means that both of these doggos are lots of fun, full of energy, complete with a stubborn streak.
+Although the Mini Schnauzer is not a terrier by blood, he acts like one, which means that both of these doggos are lots of fun, full of energy, and have a stubborn streak.
 Both of these guys suit families who are looking for fun times with a doggy companion.

 They are both curious creatures that always find themselves up to no good.
-They both need entertaining families that can stimulate them throughout the day, such as games in the home or adventures outside.
+They both need entertaining families that can stimulate them throughout the day, such as games at home or outdoor adventures.
 Otherwise, you’ll find your yard dug up in no time.

 Despite being small doggos, they are both bold and self-assured, often thinking they are always right.
 They are intense dogs for sure, and some families prefer quieter, more submissive dog breeds.
 Out of the two breeds, the Mini Schnauzer is the more stubborn of the two.
 If they don’t get their own way, they are known to sulk for hours on end.

 The most significant difference is that the Westie is friendly with strangers and outgoing.
 Whereas the Mini Schnauzer is an aloof pup, suspicious of everyone that comes into their territory.
 With their protective nature and surprisingly loud bark, there aren’t many people that would dare mess with this little guy.
 Meaning if you are after a tiny guard dog, the Mini Schnauzer is your best pick.
 But if you’re after a friendly pup, the Westie is your best option.